SamNwangwu/Azure-DevSecOps-Project/README.md

 ## 🏗️ Architecture Overview

-This project demonstrates a complete DevSecOps pipeline for deploying and managing a containerized three-tier web application on Azure Kubernetes Service.
+This project demonstrates a complete DevSecOps pipeline for deploying and managing a containerised three-tier web application on Azure Kubernetes Service.
 The architecture leverages Infrastructure as Code, CI/CD automation, security scanning, and comprehensive monitoring to deliver a secure and reliable application platform.

 ## 🛠️ Tools & Technologies